dcummingsmb/speedcube-timer/README.md

 # speedcube-timer-component
-A simple speedcubing timer component that can be styled and used in any project.
+A React speedcubing timer component that can be styled and re-used.